 Planning permission was granted for two rapid-charge electric vehicle charging points on the A64 in 2017/18 monitoring year.

-In 2018 a 239 unit residential scheme was approved with EV charging capability external sockets to be provided.
+In 2018 a 239 unit residential scheme was approved with EV charging capability external sockets to be provided, and other recent housing schemes have also delivered EV charging.

-10.0 SUMMARY OF DELIVERY AIM 1 OF THE LOCAL PLAN STRATEGY:
+10.0 SUMMARY OF DELIVERY AIM 1 OF THE LOCAL PLAN STRATEGY

-To create opportunities to retain and create jobs, skills and prosperity and to develop a diverse and resilient economy that supports an ability to live and work in Ryedale
+10.1 Delivery Aim 1: to create opportunities to retain and create jobs, skills and prosperity and to develop a diverse and resilient economy that supports an ability to live and work in Ryedale